Wooden spoon (award): Major League Soccer

-In United States' men's Major League Soccer, the last place team in the overall standings is generally considered as the "wooden spoon champion".
+In Canada and the United States' men's Major League Soccer, the last place team in the overall standings is generally considered as the "wooden spoon champion".
 However, unlike other Wooden Spoon awards, there is a physical "trophy" for the award.
 Before the start of the 2016 MLS season, the Independent Supporters Council decided to create an actual official "trophy" for the lowest place team in the league, as a complement to the Supporters' Shield which the ISC also manages.
-The trophy is passed to the "winning" team at the annual ISC Conference, and the holders of the Spoon must possess the spoon for the entire following season.
-At the end of the year, every group awarded the Wooden Spoon are allowed to do what they will with the trophy.
-Chicago Fire FC was the "winner" of the inaugural 2015 wooden spoon trophy and their supporters had the responsibility of creating the first spoon.
-The award was christened the Andrew Hauptman Memorial Wooden Spoon by Chicago Fire FC supporters as a dig against the team's owner, Andrew Hauptman (2007–2019).
+The trophy is passed to the "winning" team at the annual ISC general meeting, and the holders of the Spoon must possess the spoon for the entire following season.
+At the end of the year, every group awarded the Wooden Spoon are allowed to do what they will with the trophy, including refusing to display it.

-Beginning with the 2017 MLS season, the wooden spoon was renamed the Anthony Precourt Memorial Wooden Spoon, after the then-owner of the Columbus Crew, who at the time was attempting to move the franchise to Austin.
+The Chicago Fire were the "winner" of the inaugural 2015 wooden spoon trophy and their supporters had the responsibility of creating the first spoon.
+The award was christened the Andrew Hauptman Memorial Wooden Spoon by Chicago Fire supporters as a protest against the team's then-owner, Andrew Hauptman (2007–2019).
+The spoon was renamed in 2017 to the Anthony Precourt Memorial Wooden Spoon, after the then-owner of the Columbus Crew, who at the time was attempting to move the franchise to Austin.

-While the San Jose Earthquakes currently have the most wooden spoon "wins" overall (1997, 2000, 2008 and 2018), Chicago Fire FC holds the record for the most wooden spoons since it became an actual trophy, "winning" the award in both 2015 and 2016.
-This was also the only time since the award's physical creation that a club has earned this title two seasons in a row.

-The wooden spoon was not officially awarded following the 2020 season, as the ISC board "felt it was inappropriate to offer such a distinction for shortened and geographically-limited seasons".
-FC Cincinnati would have been the recipient of the 2020 Wooden Spoon had it been awarded, and as the winner again in 2021, they effectively, but unofficially, repeated twice.
-The current holders are D.C.
-United (2022).
+The San Jose Earthquakes hold the league record for most spoon "wins" overall (1997, 2000, 2008, 2018 and 2024).
+In the wake of the COVID-19 pandemic, the wooden spoon was not officially awarded following the 2020 MLS season (which would have been won by FC Cincinnati), as the ISC board "felt it was inappropriate to offer such a distinction for shortened and geographically-limited seasons".
+The current spoon holders are D.C.
+United (2025).

 Canadian Premier League

-The Canadian Premier League has a fan made trophy, going to the team that finishes with the fewest points at the end of the regular season.
-The most recent recipient are FC Edmonton as of the 2022 season.
+The Canadian Premier League has an unofficial trophy, awarded to the team that finishes with the fewest points at the end of the regular season.
+The most recent recipient are Vancouver FC as of the 2025 season.